Open-Oracle/DELPHI/README.md

-# DELPHI - The Premier Oracle Service Platform
+# Oracle of Delphi - The Premier Automation Service Platform

-Welcome to DELPHI, a cutting-edge oracle service platform designed to streamline on-chain task automation while incentivizing user participation.
-DELPHI enables developers to build powerful, self-sustaining systems that reward users with scarce native tokens and additional bounties.
-Discover how DELPHI can transform your blockchain applications!
+Welcome to DELPHI, a state-of-the-art oracle service platform designed to streamline on-chain task automation while incentivizing user participation.
+DELPHI empowers developers to build powerful, self-sustaining systems that reward users with scarce native tokens and additional bounties.
+Discover how DELPHI can revolutionize your blockchain applications!

 ## Overview

 DELPHI is a comprehensive contract suite that integrates multiple types of requests: RNG (Random Number Generation), Message, Keeper, and Oracle.
-By leveraging DELPHI, you can create automated systems that incentivize request fulfillment, either with native tokens or ETH, driving user engagement and participation.
+By leveraging DELPHI, you can create automated systems that incentivize request fulfillment with native tokens or ETH, driving user engagement and participation.

 ## Key Features